 The question as to how often you should have your watch or watches serviced is one that sparks much more debate than you might think.
-You will find people who stick religiously to the schedule recommended by the manufacturers; usually between three to five years, or as long as every 10 years for those Rolex models made post-2015.
+You will find people who stick religiously to the schedule recommended by the manufacturers – usually between three to five years, or as long as every 10 years for Rolex models made post-2015.

 Watch Collecting Costs

 Servicing luxury mechanical watches is obviously very specialized work, and it is priced accordingly.
-The costs vary hugely, based on brand, type, the replacement parts your watch may require, and whether or not you choose to send your watch to one of the particular brand’s own service centers, or instead, use an independent watchmaker.
+The costs vary hugely, based on brand, type, the replacement parts your watch may require, and whether or not you choose to send your watch to one of the particular brand’s own service centers or use an independent watchmaker.

 With an independent watchmaker, you are more able to give explicit instructions as to what you want done, and crucially, what you don’t.
 If keeping an original vintage dial is important to you, it will certainly be kept.
 Similarly, you don’t want to have your watch polished, any independent watchmaker or service center will be happy to accommodate your wishes.
-The potential downside is handing your treasured watch off to an unknown quantity.
+The potential downside is handing your treasured watch off to an unknown entity.
 It is vital to do your research and choose carefully when selecting a third-party service center.
 Make sure you scour the forums for recommendations before pulling the trigger.

-As for the prices themselves, generally the more expensive a watch is to buy, the more it will be to service.
-So a complete overhaul of an Audemars Piguet Royal Oak Tourbillon will cost significantly more than an Omega Seamaster.
+As for watch service prices themselves, generally the more expensive a watch is to buy, the more it will be to service.
+Therefore, a complete overhaul of an Audemars Piguet Royal Oak Tourbillon will cost significantly more than an Omega Seamaster.
 On the low end, you can often get a simple watch serviced for as little as a few hundred dollars, but it is also not uncommon to pay a couple of thousand dollars (or more) to service an expensive and highly-complicated timepiece.
 No one said collecting beautiful luxury watches was going to be cheap!

 Taking Care of Your Watches